 Once you use an action camera you’re likely to fall in love with it and want to take it on your bike rides all the time, but maybe you’re trying to justify buying one.

-While many action cameras cost between $200 and $500, the price often reflects a high-quality piece of equipment and is a worthy investment.
 Not sure if an action cam if for you?
 Here are some benefits of using one when you ride:

 If you’re a frequent solo rider, you probably experience a lot of things that you wish you could share with others.
 Having the option to share photos or video footage of a challenging trail or even the sun setting is a great way to share your passion with others.